- Fortune 1000 and large ecommerce sites need scalable content strategies to 10X SEO results.

 Multiply this across each vertical and sub-topic, and you have an exponentially greater volume of content from your original single white paper.
 Imagine the business impact from this tsunami of content compared to one isolated content piece in only one format.

-Content atomization has the marketing benefit of spreading your reach and enveloping your target audience with your content.
+Content atomization expands your marketing strategy reach and envelops your target audience with your content.
 No matter where they turn, whether it’s Google or YouTube or SlideShare or elsewhere, they keep running into your content.
 You keep grabbing their attention over and over again.
 This has the effect of making them feel that you’re an authority on the topic, a leader in the space, and a brand to be trusted.

 SET DEADLINES FOR EACH STAGE OF THE CONTENT PRODUCTION PROCESS